 Our business director Dwight Walker is a skilled violinist and performs in Orange, Dubbo, Moree, Cootamundra, Canberra, Sydney, Brisbane, Melbourne and Castlemaine in churches, shopping centres and community group social functions.

-For adult student to find violin on their own below are measurements:
+For adult student or parent or guardian to find violin on their own, below are measurements: